justinmeiners/classic-colors/README.md

 Classic Colors is a simple and efficient paint program for Unix systems, inspired by MS Paint (Windows 95-98 version).
 It is built on the time-tested [Motif][about-motif] UI library, so it should last for a long time and be widely compatible with various Unix flavours (Leagcy unix (and such compatable) systems may not be tested as they may be absurdly rare -e,g.
-IRIX, HP-UX, AIX, OpenVMS, NeXTSTEP, SCO UNIX, etc.).
+IRIX, HP-UX, AIX, OpenVMS, NeXTSTEP, SCO UNIX, Domain/OS SysV & BSD layers, etc.).

 ![classic colors screenshot](screenshots/1.png)